 The flowers at the High Altar are given to the Glory of God and in loving memory of Nancy Hockfield LaPosta.

 If you are visiting or new to the Advent, we hope that you will feel welcome and at home.
-Please fill out a visitor’s/newcomer’s card so that we will have a record of your visit here and can keep in touch.
+Please, if you will, fill out a visitor’s/newcomer’s card so that we can keep in touch.

 All persons baptized in the name of the Father and of the Son and of the Holy Spirit are invited to the Altar to receive the Body and Blood of our Lord and Savior Jesus Christ.
 If you wish to receive a blessing, come to the Altar and cross your arms over your chest.

 Childcare is provided for infants and toddlers during both the 9 AM and 11:15 AM Masses.

 9:00 AM – Infant nursery is located on the first floor in the room beyond the Parish Office.
 The Toddler nursery is located downstairs in Moseley Hall.

 11:15 AM – Infant and Toddlers are cared for on the first floor in the room beyond the office.